Hunter in the Dark

 Hunter in the Dark is a young adult novel by Monica Hughes, first published in 1982 and has been the subject of school study.
 It is about a boy with leukemia who goes on a hunting expedition.

 Plot summary

-Mike Rankin is an athletic teenager from a wealthy family who is eager to obtain his big-game license to go deer hunting.
-When he suddenly collapses on the basketball court and is diagnosed with leukemia, he is determined not to be denied his dream hunting trip.
-He sets out on a journey which forces him to confront the fear which is overwhelming his life.
+Mike Rankin, an athletic teenager from a wealthy family, is eager to obtain his big game license to go deer hunting.
+After suddenly collapsing on the basketball court and being diagnosed with leukemia, he remains determined not to let this hinder his dream hunting trip.
+He embarks on a journey that forces him to confront the fears overwhelming his life.